List of The Lion King (franchise) characters: Sharla

-Sharla (voiced by Billy West) is a female warthog who is the leader of Pumbaa's former sounder as well as Pumbaa's ex-girlfriend.
+Sharla (voiced by Billy West) is a female warthog who was voted head hog of Pumbaa's former sounder, as well as Pumbaa's ex-girlfriend.
 While she only appears in one episode, she is vital for Pumbaa's past.
-She and three other male warthogs of the sounder banished Pumbaa from the group due to his awful scent, which was appalling even by warthog standards.
+She and three male warthogs of the sounder banished Pumbaa from the group due to his awful scent, which was appalling even by warthog standards.

-Years later, Sharla and the three warthogs carry around a big bag of bugs for the rainy season but come across a flock of Guinea fowl, who are their natural enemies and nightmares.
-Due to the birds' abilities to remove their furs in just a few seconds, the warthogs refuge in a hut and make a distress call, which Pumbaa answers.
-When Pumbaa reunites with his sounder, he has Timon come up with ideas on how they can get rid of the Guinea fowl.
-However, none of Timon's ideas work, so Pumbaa suggests that he and Timon use the jeep so that they carry a fake bag of bugs (which have firecrackers inside) to distract the Guinea fowl while Sharla and the other warthogs leave the hut with the real bag of bugs.
+Years later, as Sharla and the three warthogs are about to migrate for the rainy season with a big bag of bugs, a flock of guineafowl, who are their natural enemies and worst nightmares due to their ability to strip off the flesh of a warthog in ten seconds, surround the sounder camp as they are after the warthogs' supply of grubs.
+Unable to leave the camp, the warthogs make a distress call, which Pumbaa answers.
+When Pumbaa reunites with his sounder, he has Timon come up with ideas on how they can get rid of the guineafowl.
+However, because none of Timon's ideas work, Pumbaa switches the supply of bugs with a supply of firecrackers to fake out the guineafowl while Sharla and the other warthogs migrate with the real bag of bugs.

-Although Sharla banished Pumbaa from the group, they still have romantic feelings for each other.
-When Pumbaa arrives at the hut, they tell each other that they have never forgotten one another.
-Sharla tells Pumbaa that he should stay with the group, but Pumbaa decides to continue living his Hakuna Matata lifestyle with Timon, which the female warthog understands.
+Being head hog, Sharla is somewhat authoritative and demanding but ultimately serves the needs of her sounder.
+Although she banished Pumbaa from the group, she continues to have romantic feelings towards him and has never forgotten him.
+Sharla even offers Pumbaa to become a member of the sounder again, but Pumbaa rejects the idea, as he decides to continue living as a wanderer with Timon and he can't have the warthogs endure his foul smell forever, to which the female warthog understands.

 Ned

-Ned (voiced by Frank Welker) is a high and mighty African bush elephant who thinks he's wonderful at everything.
-He seems to enjoy teasing Timon and Pumbaa when they fail at proving their worth to him.
-In "Uganda be an Elephant", Timon states that Ned is the most popular guy in the jungle and Pumbaa decides to turn himself into an elephant to be popular as well.
-Although Ned is selfish and sarcastic, he has a change of heart after Pumbaa rescues him and his hippo henchmen from falling off a cliff.
+Ned (voiced by Frank Welker) is a high and mighty African bush elephant who is considerably popular in the jungle.
+Due to his popularity, he looks down upon lowly animals and ridicules Timon and Pumbaa when they fail at proving their worth to him, making fun of and laughing at Pumbaa for trying to be an elephant like him and willing to ruin Timon's reputation.
+Although selfish and sarcastic, Ned has a change of heart after Pumbaa rescues him and his hippo henchmen from falling off a cliff and offers Pumbaa to join his clique as an honorary elephant, to which Pumbaa rejects.

-In "Unlucky in Lesotho", it is revealed that Ned has a Good Luck Club, which lost most of its members due to Ned bringing an unlucky jar into the club.
+In "Unlucky in Lesotho", Ned is revealed to run a Good Luck Club, which lost most of its members due to Ned bringing an unlucky jar into the club.
 Because he gets attacked by piranha upon falling into the river after a black panther cub crosses his path, Ned is never seen or heard from again after this episode, implying that he was devoured by the piranha.